tnebes/aws-intro/README.md

 ## Additional Resources

-- **AWS Step Functions Sample Project**
-  A sample project demonstrating the transfer of data between DynamoDB and SQS using a state machine.

-- **Step Functions Examples with the AWS SDK for Java 2.x**
-  Code examples and scenarios for creating and managing state machines using Java.

-- **Amazon SQS Fanout and Multiple Consumers**
-  Patterns and best practices for decoupling services with SQS (and SNS if required).

-- **AWS SDK Code Examples for Step Functions**
-  Comprehensive examples in various languages, including Java, to help set up and run Step Functions.

 - **Official Documentation**
   - [AWS Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html)
   - [AWS SDK for Java 2.x Developer Guide](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html)